 TMJ (temporomandibular joint) disorders are a family of problems related to the complex jaw joint.
-If you have had symptoms like pain or a “clicking” sound, you’ll be glad to know that these problems are more easily diagnosed and treated than they were in the past.
+If you have had symptoms like pain or a “clicking” sound, you’ll be glad to know that these problems are more easily diagnosed and managed than they were in the past.
 These symptoms occur when the jaw joints and the chewing muscles (muscles of mastication) do not work together correctly.
 TMJ stands for Temporomandibular Joint, which is the name for each joint (right and left) that connects your jaw to your skull.
 Since some types of TMJ problems can lead to more serious conditions, early detection and treatment are important.

 Trouble With Your Jaw?